-- 9.2 Car parking throughout the town has been raised as a main concern by many local residents and is a top priority to be addressed. - 9.3 There are a number of possible reasons for this: - Cost of parking in the Town Car Park - Limited number of properties with off-street parking - Narrow width of roads and streets - Lack of consideration for other road users and pedestrians with regards to how and where some drivers park. - 9.4 Some possible alternative 'solutions' to the car parking issue are - Single / double yellow lines - Box parking - Time restricted zones - Parking permits - Shared space zone for pedestrian, cyclists and vehicles - 9.5 On-street parking in the town centre is regarded as a particular problem, causing obstruction to pedestrians and vehicles and acting as a deterrent to people wanting to use the shops and facilities.
-Other areas of concern are parking arrangements outside the school at drop-off and collection times and parking on auction days at Pyles.
+- 9.2 Car parking throughout the town has been raised as a main concern by many local residents and is a top priority to be addressed. - 9.3 There are a number of possible reasons for this: - Cost of parking in the Town Car Park - Limited number of properties with off-street parking - Narrow width of roads and streets - Lack of consideration for other road users and pedestrians with regards to how and where some drivers park. - 9.4 Some possible alternative 'solutions' to the car parking issue are - Single / double yellow lines - Box parking - Time restricted zones - Parking permits - Shared space zone for pedestrian, cyclists and vehicles - 9.5 On-street parking in the town centre is regarded as a particular problem, causing obstruction to pedestrians and vehicles and acting as a deterrent to

-- 9.6 There have been many suggestions in the community about how to improve the parking situation.
+- people wanting to use the shops and facilities.
+Other areas of concern are parking arrangements outside the school at drop-off and collection times and parking on auction days at Pyles. - 9.6 There have been many suggestions in the community about how to improve the parking situation.
 In particular, it is considered that one of the best ways to achieve this is by making the Town Car Park free.
 This could have the benefit of alleviating parking problems, making the town safer for emergency vehicles and pedestrians, and promoting the town to visitors.
 However for this to achieve its aim, drivers will need to use it and walk a little further!
 The Town Council is keen to explore this option with the Borough Council and will be pursuing this and other suggestions in the near future. - 9.7 With regards to car parking on any developments that take place in the town, it is strongly considered that there should be adequate parking to ensure that it does not worsen existing parking and traffic safety problems in the town.
 This can be achieved in a variety of ways: - On-plot (off-road) parking: Parking spaces provided either to the side of the house or in the form of a garage.
-This should be a minimum of two spaces to accommodate the trend for grown up children living at home for longer. - Integrated on-street parking: On-street parking can be a very effective and efficient use of space if it is properly designed and integrated into the development.
+There is a local aspiration for a minimum of two per dwelling to be provided. - Integrated on-street parking: On-street parking can be a very effective and efficient use of space if it is properly designed and integrated into the development.
 These spaces can be provided parallel to individual houses.
 However, not all streets are suitable for this type of parking. - Courtyard parking: This can be used in some situations where it is appropriate to do so.
 It should generally be provided at the front or side of houses so that it can benefit from good natural surveillance. - Multi-functional/communal parking: There could be opportunities to have multi-functional parking areas (e.g. a hardstanding play area which when not being used for recreation could be used for parking) and/or communal parking areas. - 9.8 As well as providing adequate parking spaces, opportunities to travel more sustainably should be explored.
 Firstly, new developments should give priority to pedestrian and cycle links and improve access to public transport.

-- All new development should be designed with adequate car parking provision and proposals should be resisted where it would have an adverse impact on traffic safety in the town. - Proposals for the conversion of garages for alternative uses should be discouraged where it would lead to an increase in inappropriate on-street parking.
+- All new development should be designed with adequate car parking provision and proposals should be resisted where it would have an adverse impact on traffic safety in the town. - The amount of parking provided should be proportionate to the size and type of the development proposed so as not to lead to an increase in ad-hoc on street parking. - Proposals for the conversion of garages for alternative uses should be discouraged where it would lead to an increase in inappropriate on-street parking.